-The MPS Special Dietary Needs: Eating and Feeding Evaluation Form is adapted from the USDA guidance: Accommodating Children with Special Needs: Guidance for School Food Service Staff, and may be used to obtain the required information from the physician and/or medical authority (see reference below).
+The MPS Special Dietary Needs: Eating and Feeding Evaluation Form is adapted from the USDA guidance: Accommodating Children with Special Needs: Guidance for School Food Service Staff, and may be used to obtain the required information from the physician and/or medical authority.

-Managing Severe/Life Threatening Food Allergies with Anaphylactic Reactions
+Managing Severe or Life Threatening Food Allergies with Anaphylactic Reactions

 If the physician’s assessment indicates that the food allergy may result in severe, life-threatening (anaphylactic) reactions, the child’s condition would meet the definition of a “disability.”
 In such cases, the prescribed substitutions by the licensed physician must be made.
 In addition, a licensed physician must then sign the MPS Special Dietary Needs: Eating and Feeding Evaluation Form (yellow section).